 Dosanko Larmen is definitely one of my favourite restaurants on this street.
-They offer you a various choice of ramen (Including vegetarian option).
+They offer you various choice of ramen (Including vegetarian option).
 You have the choice between two sizes of bowls and with a menu or not (the menu include four gyozas but no drinks).

 Their ramens are honestly so delicious!

-Price wise Dosanko Larmen is slightly more expensive than the other restaurants on this street.
-It goes between 13€ to 18€ (without a drink) but I’d say it’s still fairly cheap to eat one big filling bowl of ramen.
+Price-wise Dosanko Larmen is slightly more expensive than the other restaurants on this street.
+It goes between 13€ to 18€ (without a drink), but I’d say it’s still fairly cheap to eat one big filling bowl of ramen.

 Naritakke restaurant is located 2 min away from Dosanko Larmen further on the “Rue des petits Champs”.
 I probably love this ramen restaurant just as much as I love Dosanko Larmen.
-Though I have a slight preference for Dosanko soup.
+However, I have a slight preference for Dosanko soup.

 Despite this, it is a safe bet to go to Naritakke.
 Just looking at the picture above is making me drool.
-Price wise it’s slightly cheaper than Dosanko it starts around 11€ to end around 16€ if I remember correctly.
+Price-wise it’s slightly cheaper than Dosanko it starts around 11€ to end around 16€ if I remember correctly.

 #3 KADOYA AND SAPPORO

-Those restaurants are located one opposite the other on the street and pretty much offer the exact same dishes just served under different names.
+Those restaurants are located one opposite the other on the street and pretty much offer the same dishes just served under different names.
 This is usually where most people go as they are a little cheaper in price and offer various kind of menus.
-Though, if I had to choose they would be my last choices.
+Though, if I had to choose, they would be my last choices.
 Don’t get me wrong they taste fine, nothing bad about them but they’re not just as good as Dosanko’s or Naritakke’s ramens.

 Have you ever eat ramen or tried one of those restaurants?
 Let me know in the comments ^_^

-IF YOU LIKE ME, PIN ME !
+IF YOU LIKE ME, PIN ME!